martinkingtw/ComputerVision-HarrisCornerDetection/readme.txt

 Identify potential corners at local maxima in the image of the cornerness function R.
 Compute the cornerness value and coordinates of the potential corners up to sub-pixel accuract by quadratic approximation.
 Use the threshold value to identify strong corners for output.

-Note:
-Change "from scipy.ndimage import c" into "from scipy.ndimage import convolve1d".